- Home

 Sometimes known as upcycling, you can hack pretty much anything you put your mind to.
 This may involve, say, repainting a bookcase, replacing handles on a chest of drawers, or repurposing a bedsheet into cushion covers or curtains.

-This option often takes a little skill and patience, but if you want to give it a shot, why not do a google search for the project you want to take on?
-Or alternatively, sites such as IKEA Hackers have a huge number of projects that you might want to try.
+This option often takes a little skill and patience, but if you want to give it a shot, why not do a Google search for the project you fancy taking on?
+Or alternatively, sites such as IKEA Hackers have a huge number of projects to try.

 6. Don’t pay for expensive tools